Lyft reveals big growth but no profits as it readies for IPO

-NEW YORK — Lyft revealed that it is growing quickly ahead of its initial public offering but continues to bleed money and may struggle to turn a profit, according to a federal filing.
+NEW YORK — Lyft is growing quickly ahead of its initial public offering but continues to bleed money and may struggle to turn a profit as it tries to catch up to Uber in the booming ride-hailing market, according to a federal filing.

-The company released its financial details for the first time on Friday, giving the public a glimpse into its performance before deciding whether to buy into the ride-hailing phenomenon.
+The company released its financial details for the first time on Friday, giving the public a glimpse into its performance before deciding whether to buy into a transportation trend that has changed the way tens of millions of people get around.
+The unveiling came nearly three months after the San Francisco company filed confidential documents for its initial public offering of stock.

 Lyft reported $2.2 billion in revenue last year — more than double its $1.1 billion in revenue in 2017.
-That continued a growth trajectory that saw revenue skyrocket more than 200 percent in 2017 compared with 2016, when the company brought in $343.3 million.
+That continued a growth trajectory that saw revenue more than triple in 2017 compared with 2016, when the company brought in $343.3 million.

 But Lyft is still losing money and its executives warned it may struggle to turn a profit, according to Friday’s filing.
-The company lost $911.33 million last year, about $223 million more than in 2017.
+The company lost $911 million last year, bringing its total losses to nearly $3 billion since 2012 while raking in $5.1 billion in venture capital.

 Its cash balance also is shrinking.
-Lyft had $517,690 in cash and equivalents at the end of last year, about half of what it had at the end of 2017.
-And although Lyft is taking in more cash, it’s also spending more on initiatives such as programs to retain drivers and discounts to lure riders.
+Lyft had $517 million in cash and equivalents at the end of last year, about half of what it had at the end of 2017.
+The IPO will enable the company to raise more cash to finance its operations and expand while management tries to figure out way to turn a profit.

+The next step for Lyft will be to meet with potential investors during presentations known as a “road show” on Wall Street, then determine how much stock it will sell in the IPO and how much to demand for its shares.
+If all goes smoothly, Lyft’s stock market debut will likely occur in late March or early April.

 Lyft has been in a race with Uber to be first to offer its stock to the public, and has positioned itself as the affable alternative to its larger and more ubiquitous rival.
 Uber, which struggled with public relations setbacks in the past, expects to file its IPO later this year.

-Note: This story has been corrected to read that Lyft’s cash on hand in 2018 was $517 million, not $517,690.